lazarusA/JuliaDocs/docs/base/multi-threading.md

 @atomiconce a.b.x = value
 @atomiconce :sequentially_consistent a.b.x = value
 @atomiconce :sequentially_consistent :monotonic a.b.x = value
+@atomiconce m[idx] = value
+@atomiconce :sequentially_consistent m[idx] = value
+@atomiconce :sequentially_consistent :monotonic m[idx] = value
 ```

-Perform the conditional assignment of value atomically if it was previously unset, returning the value `success::Bool`.
-Where `success` indicates whether the assignment was completed.
+Perform the conditional assignment of value atomically if it was previously unset.
+Returned value `success::Bool` indicates whether the assignment was completed.

-This operation translates to a `setpropertyonce!(a.b, :x, value)` call.
+This operation translates to a `setpropertyonce!(a.b, :x, value)` or, in case of reference, to a `setindexonce_atomic!(m, success_order, fail_order, value, idx)` call, with both orders defaulting to `:sequentially_consistent`.

 See [Per-field atomics](/manual/multi-threading#man-atomics) section in the manual for more details.